-As the wings pulled tight against the aircraft, the contraptions took on a distinctly beetle like look as they dived through the air.
-Before striking the ground the wings opened and turned the dive into a glide, air currents gently lifting the beetle like aircraft up until they passed over the airport causing the windows to rattle at their passing.
+As the wings pulled tight against the aircraft, the contraptions took on a distinctly beetle-like look as they dived through the air.
+Before striking the ground the wings opened and turned the dive into a glide, air currents gently lifting the beetle-like aircraft up until they passed over the airport causing the windows to rattle at their passing.

 Figures small and egg-shaped tumbled from the beetles just as they passed, and Allen wondered what exactly he was seeing.
-He stood stock still as the people around him rushed towards the windows to see the falling objects better.
+He stood stock-still as the people around him rushed towards the windows to see the falling objects better.

 Chutes never opened as gravity pulled the objects towards the earth.
 Allen lifted his hand to block out the reflection and get a better look but the sun reflected off the falling objects and momentarily blinded him.
 He looked down for a moment to blink the light from his eyes, and then back up, the objects were just outside and above the windows.
 What had appeared to be egg-shaped before were spheres coming at them like lobbed rocks or even missiles.

 Those who had crowded in front of the windows now realized their mistake and began to mull backward, shoving each other away from the window.
-The spectators becoming a herd pushing their way back from the coming danger.
+The spectators became a herd pushing their way back from the coming danger.

 The glass shook, people screamed, and Allen looked over the fear in people’s faces and out the windows.
-The world cracked and glass shattered inward spraying the world around him as the spheres crashed into the room.
+The world cracked and the glass shattered inward spraying the world around him as the spheres crashed into the room.
 Sunlight glinted off each shard as piece by piece crackled and tinkled to the ground, and people began to scream.

 As if everything was switched into slow motion the glass shards tumbled slowly through the air before him.
 Each piece revolving as they exploded inward before striking the ground slowly.
 Moving bodies slammed into Allen as the herd pushed back away from the crashing objects.